cse-southeast-devcrew/openhack-durable-entities/docs/challenge-003.md

 ## Challenge Objective

-For the last challenge, we want to write the aggregations from [Challenge 2](./challenge-002.md) into some "master data collection" (MDC).
-Again, we'll use a Cosmos DB collection as the MDC.
-After each store entity is finished aggregating the result, each item's aggregation should be written as either a new document in the MDC (for the first time we see that item) or as an update to an existing document.
+For the last challenge, we want to write the aggregations from [Challenge 2](./challenge-002.md) into some "master data store" (MDS).
+Again, we'll use a Cosmos DB collection as the MDS.
+After each store entity is finished aggregating the result, each item's aggregation should be written as either a new document in the MDS (for the first time we see that item) or as an update to an existing document.

-Ultimately, this MDC will be used to quickly retrieve aggregations via some sort of API (which is beyond the scope of this challenge).
-The objective is to make sure the MDC is kept up-to-date with accurate inventory data.
+Ultimately, this MDS will be used to quickly retrieve aggregations via some sort of API (which is beyond the scope of this challenge).
+The objective is to make sure the MDS is kept up-to-date with accurate inventory data.

 ## Guidance